githubtraining/exercise-check-installed-apps/README.md

 # Welcome to the exercise-check-installed-apps exercise!

-This exercise checks FILL THIS IN.
+This exercise checks your ability to manage GitHub Apps for your organization.
 It is automatically graded via a workflow once you have completed the instructions.

 ## About this exercise